Hi, I’m Matisse.

 WHAT DO I DO?

 I write a weekly dispatch called Field Notes of a Silly Girl.
-Its a collection of messy notes for anyone trying to find magic while cooking Maggi noodles.
-I like to think of myself as a foreign correspondent for aliens who might have landed here, and thought it a bit underwhelming.
+It’s a collection of messy notes for anyone trying to find magic while cooking Maggi noodles.
+I like to think of myself as a foreign correspondent for aliens who might have landed here, and need some help making sense of things.

 I run Little Mountains, a local creative club for kids, and kids at heart, devoted to making things with our hands and play.

-And sometimes, in a more structured corner of the world, I run a communications studio called Good Form Media, where stories are shaped into impact campaigns.
-It turns out the same instincts apply (clarity, imagination, and asking the right questions).
+And sometimes, in a more structured corner of the world, I run a strategy and storytelling studio called Good Form Media, where stories are shaped into impact campaigns.
+It turns out the same instincts apply (clarity, creatitivity, and imagination).
 We even made a super cool software to simplify all things impact strategy, so we can get back to the fun stuff.
 It’s called Formmity.

 WHY DO I DO IT?